Frequently Asked Questions

 An estimated 18,235 Australians will be diagnosed with breast cancer in 2018.
 Field of Women is a chance to support all Australians that have been affected by breast cancer.

 A breast cancer diagnosis affects family, friends and can have a ripple effect on communities.
 Standing together in solidarity on the hallowed turf of the MCG is a powerful message to these Australians that they are not alone on this journey.

 Yes, not only are men diagnosed with breast cancer but they are also an incredible source of support for women with breast cancer.
 It is estimated 148 men will be diagnosed with breast cancer in 2018 and there are many friends and family members, including husbands, brothers and sons part of imperative support networks.

 We will have blue ponchos available to wear on the field to represent the number of Australian men who will be diagnosed with breast cancer this year.
 All event gift packs will automatically include a pink poncho.
 At previous events, many men chose to wear a pink poncho, so they could stand beside their wife, sister, mother or friend.
-If you would like to pick up a blue poncho for Field of Women please email – firstname.lastname@example.org to arrange.
+If you would like a blue poncho for Field of Women please ask for one when you collect your gift pack.

 Can I bring my child?

 Yes, Field of Women 2018 is a family-friendly event and U15 Children’s tickets are free.